 Prometheus is an open-source systems monitoring and alerting toolkit with an active ecosystem.
+It is the only system directly supported by Kubernetes and the de facto standard across the cloud native ecosystem.
 See the overview.

 See the comparison page.

-The main Prometheus server runs standalone and has no external dependencies.
+The main Prometheus server runs standalone as a single monolithic binary and has no external dependencies.

 Yes, run identical Prometheus servers on two or more separate machines.
 Identical alerts will be deduplicated by the Alertmanager.